Teachers unions around the world clash with governments over coronavirus and school reopening plans

 In countries with “a history of lack of dialogue and consultation with the government,” teachers have been more likely to threaten or resort to strikes, he said.

-South Africa’s SADTU is aligned with the country’s ruling party, African National Congress (ANC), but also has a history of confrontation and playing a role in national politics.
+South Africa’s SADTU is aligned with African National Congress (ANC), the country’s ruling party, but also has a history of confrontation and playing a role in national politics.
 In Burkina Faso and Mali, teachers were striking for better pay when the virus arrived and added to concerns.
-In Zimbabwe, already in a period of political flux, teachers unions successfully sued to prevent schools restarting in June.
+In Zimbabwe, which is already in a period of political flux, teachers unions successfully sued to prevent schools restarting in June.

-Then there are countries, including Brazil, Chile and the Philippines, where teachers have been “really butting heads with a government that is also pushing forward labor reforms taking away a lot of their rights,” said Edwards.
+Then there are countries, including Brazil, Chile and the Philippines, where teachers have been “really butting heads with a government that is also pushing forward labor reforms taking away a lot of their rights,” Edwards said.
 In some cases, governments have moved to label teachers as “essential” workers to mandate they return to classrooms.

 Last month, the Trump administration did that, declaring teachers “essential” front-line workers, in an effort to push schools to reopen.
 The Trump administration has pushed for restarting in-person classes, although new confirmed cases are still on the rise in much of the country.
 Last month, the Trump administration also declared teachers “essential” front-line workers, in an effort to push schools to reopen.